 It is a major procedure, to say the least, and it’s normal to worry or feel anxious - even downright scared - about your loved one having this surgery.
 Taking the time to talk thoroughly with the cardiologist and get your concerns resolved is essential because knowing relieves much of the burden.
 They can provide you with information and resources to better understand what’s about to happen, as well as what to expect in the day, weeks, months, and years after.
 They can also guide you and your loved one on actions to avoid complications and have the best possible outcome.

 Take a few minutes to write down your own questions, though use the suggestions below as prompts to help with what you want to ask.

 Things to know before surgery:

-- If my loved one didn’t have the surgery, will the condition stay the same or get worse?
+If my loved one didn’t have the surgery, would the condition stay the same or get worse?

 Things to know upon scheduling surgery (pre-op):

 What will need to be done in the weeks, days, and hours leading up to the surgery?

 How long do you expect the surgery to last?

 Can you tell us about the incisions and when they will heal?

 What can we do to prepare for the surgery so that my loved one has a successful operation and recovery?